-The reason why blue giants are so luminous and bright is because they emit so much energy.
+The reason why blue giants are so luminous and bright is that they emit so much energy.
 We mentioned earlier that blue giants are some of the hottest stars in space, so this means that they burn up a lot of fuel in a short space of time to emit such high temperatures.

 Another result of this means that they also generate more energy than other stars.
 For example, R136a1 is thought to generate more energy in just four seconds than the Sun does in an entire year!

-So not only are blue giants incredibly hot, they are also very bright, allowing them to be seen from thousands of light years away!
+So not only are blue giants incredibly hot, but they are also very bright, allowing them to be seen from thousands of light years away!

 There is a simple saying that applies to stars and their lifetime – the brighter the star, the quicker it dies.